-Dial Link and Leased Line Modems and Cabling.
-Any node (which can be either a personal computer or an HP 3000) connected to the network using an Asynchronous SERIAL Network Link requires a modem and connecting cable.
+Dial Line Modems and Cabling.
+Any node (which can be either a personal computer or an HP 3000) connected to the network over a dial link or leased line requires a modem and connecting cable.
 The cable connects the system's Port Controller to the modem using HP Direct-Connect 232 connectors at both ends.
 Refer to Appendix B of this manual for a list of supported modems.

 PC-to-HP 3000 Links.
-The following personal computers can operate as nodes on an Asynchronous SERIAL Network: HP 150s, HP Vectra personal computers, and IBM personal computers.
+The following personal computers can operate as nodes on an Asynchronous SERIAL Network: HP 150s, HP Vectra personal computers, and IBM PC, PC XT, and PC AT personal computers.
 Refer to the HP SERIAL Network PC-to-HP 3000 Network Configuration Guide for a summary of the steps required to attach a PC to an HP 3000 with the Asynchronous SERIAL Network Link.
-Refer to Sections 6 through 14 of this manual, however, for information about configuring an Asynchronous SERIAL Network Link for an HP 3000.
+Refer to sections 6 through 15 of this manual for information about configuring an Asynchronous SERIAL Network Link for an HP 3000.